COP4331Group5/book_renter/CONTRIBUTING.md

 Make sure to rebuild the dev container after reconfiguring.

 If you want a GUI, VSCode provides built-in tools for source control and extensions as well.

+### Using Git outside of a container

+If you have NodeJS installed, it is possible to use Git with githooks outside of the container.

+Just know, it may mean calling `pnpm install` (pnpm will make this faster) when switching between the two, since Next.js uses native tooling.

+You may also have to install `lint-staged` on the host: `npm install -g lint-staged`.

+On Windows, make sure Git's bash is being used and not some other installation, like from MinGW or WSL.
+You can put `C:/Program Files/Git/bin` first in the path to ensure this.

 ### Terminal Commands